carbon-language/carbon-lang/docs/project/goals.md

 not get the design of most language features correct on our first, second, or 73rd try.
 As a consequence, there must be a built-in plan and ability to move Carbon forward at a reasonable pace and with a reasonable cost.
-Simultaneously, an evolving language must not leave software behind to languish but bring software forward.
+Simultaneously, an evolving language must not leave software behind to languish, instead bringing software forward.
 This requirement should not imply compatibility, but instead some migratability, likely tool-assisted.